 Tip #11: Upgrade your HDD

 If you have an older MacBook, consider upgrading to an SSD.
 SSD or solid-state drive is much faster than HDD or hard disk drive.
 It is more expensive, but if you are serious about gaming, then this is a worthy investment.

 Tip #12: Test your hardware

 There may be glitches in your hardware that may be causing issues in your game.
 Run Apple’s Diagnostics Test when starting your computer to see if anything pops up.
-If there are any issues, take it to an authorized service center to get it repaired.
+If there are any issues, take them to an authorized service center to get them repaired.

 Tip #13: Remove clutter from the desktop

 The default storage for all screenshots is the desktop.
 The problem is all those icons take time to load and slow down your computer.
 Consider removing them from your desktop, changing the default location, or using the ‘Use Stacks’ so that they get clubbed into folders.

 Apart from the clutter on your desktop, there may be several unused files, temporary files, and duplicate files that are on your system.
 You can automate the cleaning process with cleaning software.
 This will also recommend what you can do to optimize your existing storage, and some of these apps also scan downloads to ensure there is no virus or malware.